paladium/computer-science-course/05-Files-Git/0-Files.md

 6. Plank—Hold for 30 seconds.
 Quick tip: Make sure you're keeping your core tight!

 ```
+Bonus points: do not ask for goal, but instead infer the goal from the measurements.

 ## Homework - Twitter clone.
 Deadline - 1 week
 Make a simple Twitter clone.
 Ask which command to execute: Get tweets or Write a tweet.
 When write a tweet is chosen, ask the user for name and tweet content.
 Then write the result into the file named tweets, which looks like the following: